bhavey15/Multiuser-chat/README.md

 Input:
 While running the client.c, pass the name of the client as the command line argument.
+While sending the message, write n at the end of the message to send to all and write give the client number at the end to send to to that particular client.

 Output:
 Server screen displays whether the setup was successful or not.
 Whenever a new client is connected to the server, it displays the socket file descriptor on the screen respective to that client.